Carsten Niemitz: Life and work

 In the late eighties and the nineties he was one of those who raised the alarm about the depletion of tropical rain forests.

-From 2000 Niemitz developed an "amphibious" theory of the evolution of upright human posture and walking erect, according to which "there was a period in our evolution when it was wading and shore use which in a sustained and substantial way helped to shape today's people".
-Niemitz rejects the more extensive aquatic ape hypothesis, which accepts a real aquatic (water living) phase in human evolution.
-His publication list includes over 350 titles and many books.
-He also became active as a translator and as a writer of textbooks and for radio, film and television.
+In 2000, Niemitz presented his "amphibious generalist theory" of the evolution of the upright human posture and bipedalism, according to which "during one period of our evolution it was precisely wading and the use of shore zones that sustainably and significantly shaped modern humans."
+He firmly rejects the far more far-reaching aquatic ape theory of hominisation.

+His practical experience in this area stems not only from anatomical work and field studies but also from research expeditions, for example to the Amazon basin and the congo Basin.
+The evolutionary theory was adapted into a film in 2011.

+Since 2010 Niemitz also became known for his forensic publications.
+Since 2017, he has been active primarily as an environmentalist.

+At the invitation of the Bibliographisches Institut (Mannheim–Leipzig), Niemitz authored all anthropological articles in the final edition of the Brockhaus Enzyklopädie across all 30 volumes.

+In 2014, Niemitz introduced a new forensic method to prove the singularity of a suspect.

+Since 2017, he has been active primarily as an environmentalist.
+His list of publications comprises well over 400 titles, including a considerable number of books.
+In addition, he has worked as a textbook translator and as a radio, film, and television author.

+Since 2025, Niemitz lives in Switzerland.

 Memberships

 From 1992 Niemitz was deputy chairman, from 1994 to 1998 chairman of the Anthropological Society and from 2008 to 2010 chairman of the Berlin Society for Anthropology, Ethnology and Prehistory (BGAEU).
 From 1992 to 2014, he was deputy chairman of the Urania cultural community in Berlin, a center for the exchange between science and the public.
 Together with Nils Seethaler and Benjamin P. Lange he organized the 11th MVE annual conference in Berlin in 2010.
 He has been since 2013 Patron of the friends' association of the Julius Riemer collection in the Museum of the Municipal Collections in the "Armory" (Museum der städtischen Sammlungen im Zeughaus) in Lutherstadt Wittenberg.